Mining School – Crumlin Monmouthshire.

-The Hall was later owned by Mr Phillip Samuel Phillips, Tin Works and Colliery Proprietor.
+The Crumlin Hall was later owned by Mr Phillip Samuel Phillips, Tin Works and Colliery Proprietor.

 Mr Phillip Samuel Phillips 1836-1911.

-In 1869 Mr Phillips purchased the Abertillery Tin Works from the trustees of the estate of the late Mr John Pierce who was partner and part owner with Mr J. Conway.
+In 1869 Mr Phillips purchased the Abertillery Tin Works from the trustees of the estate of the late Mr John Pearce who was partner and part owner with Mr J. Conway.

 Mr Phillips was a very fond of cricket and granted the old Abertillery Cricket Club the use of the Glandwr cricket field which was part of his land.
 He was also a great friend and supporter of the Volunteer Movement.
 Along with the Late Colonel Charles Lyne took the command and Mr Phillips and Mr Williams of Maesruddud were the chief officers in the valleys, he was also justice of the peace for Monmouthshire.

 Mr Phillips also resided at various times, in North Wales, Wiltshire and Panty-Bailie, Gilwern.